JakubKata/ClashRoyaleApiStatistics/README.md

 - Statistics calculation module (`StatsCalculator`)
 - Multiple statistics renderers and a renderer factory (`Application/Rendering`)
 - Console adapter and `IConsole` abstraction to isolate UI logic
+- Interactive menu in `ConsoleApp` for selecting the output mode before entering a player tag

+---

+## Console Menu

+After startup, the application shows a simple prompt loop:

+1. Choose a mode:
+  - `1` or `basic` for basic statistics
+  - `2` or `detailed` for detailed statistics
+  - `3`, `exit`, or `ex` to close the app
+2. Enter the player tag, for example `#ABC123`
+3. The app fetches the profile, battle log, and upcoming chests, then prints the selected report

+If you press Enter without typing a mode, the app falls back to basic statistics.

 ---